Selling a House ‘As Is’ in Rhode Island

 What problems do you have to disclose in Rhode Island?

-Selling a house “as is” in Rhode Island doesn’t mean sweeping known problems about the house under the rug.
+Selling a home “as is” in Rhode Island doesn’t mean ignoring known issues.
+State law requires sellers to disclose property concerns and problems to buyers.

 “It’s always a good idea to disclose anything and everything you know as a seller.
 I always get questions from sellers – ‘Should I disclose this, should I disclose that?’ and while that seller disclosure document is really for the seller to fill out and not for me as the agent to fill out, I always advise them to put themselves in the shoes of a buyer,” says Dowd.

-Dowd adds that the not disclosing water damage in basements is a consistent issue in Rhode Island.
+Dowd adds that not disclosing water damage in basements is a consistent issue in Rhode Island.

 “[That’s] probably the number one issue that we deal with in terms of non-disclosure.
-Water or moisture or sewage, typically in the basement that wasn’t disclosed,” he says.
+[We have] water or moisture or sewage, typically in the basement that wasn’t disclosed,” he says.

 Review your options to sell ‘as is’ in Rhode Island